Interior evolution of regular Schwarzschild black holes: Introduction

-\textbf{Introduction}.
 Among the various strategies for circumventing the celebrated Penrose singularity theorem~\cite{Penrose:1964wq,Hawking:1970zqf,Hawking:1973uf}, the most commonly explored involves allowing the existence of an inner horizon: one typically constructs a regular black hole (BH) solution~\cite{Bardeen:1968qtr,Dymnikova:1992ux,Hayward:2005gi,BenAchour:2020gon,Bonanno:2023rzk}, only to find that it necessarily contains at least one inner horizon, or Cauchy horizon, thereby breaking global hyperbolicity.
-As expected, given the theorem's generality, it does not specify the dynamics of gravitational collapse, something essential if we aim to develop a physically relevant regularization mechanism that is, as far as possible, independent of spacetime symmetry.
-Unfortunately, modeling collapse in a simple analytical form, even under maximal symmetry, is notoriously difficult.
-Despite this, in this work, we achieve it by adopting two reasonable premises:
+As expected, given the theorem's generality, it does not specify the {evolution} of gravitational collapse, something essential if we aim to develop a physically relevant regularization mechanism that is, as far as possible, independent of spacetime symmetry. {Modeling collapse and singularity formation in a simple analytical form is, however, notoriously difficult, even under maximal symmetry, except in highly idealized cases~\cite{Joshi:2008zz}.
+Nevertheless, in this work we overcome this obstacle by adopting two well-motivated premises:}

-The event horizon must precede the singularity, as required by weak cosmic censorship~\cite{Penrose:1969pc}.
+(i) The event horizon must precede the singularity, as required by weak cosmic censorship~\cite{Penrose:1969pc}.
 For a finite stage before full collapse, the infalling matter settles into a regular configuration that necessarily develops an inner horizon; in static or stationary cases this inner horizon coincides with a Cauchy horizon, for which extensive evidence shows generic instability~\cite{Penrose:1968,Poisson:1989zz,Ori:1991zz,Carballo-Rubio:2018pmi,Carballo-Rubio:2021bpr}.